-Construction started in the summer of 2016 and the building will be operational in the summer of 2018.
+Construction started in the summer of 2016 and the building became operational in the summer of 2018.

-The bottom two floors will have a cruise and reception function: check-in, luggage handling, waiting rooms, luggage and passenger scanning, border inspection, shopping, tourist informations, art and the organisation of events.
-The adjacent parking will serve to smoothly distribute the passenger flows over excursion busses and taxis.
-The middle floors will become the headquarters of Artes Depret.
-The top floors will house a restaurant with a panoramic view of the port and a new visitor centre for the port of Zeebrugge.
+The bottom two floors have a cruise and reception function: check-in, luggage handling, waiting rooms, luggage and passenger scanning, border inspection, shopping, tourist information, art and the organisation of events.
+The adjacent parking serves to smoothly distribute the passenger flows over excursion busses and taxis.
+The middle floors constitute the headquarters of Artes Depret.
+The top floor houses a restaurant with a panoramic view of the port and a new visitor centre for the port of Zeebrugge.

 The port authority of Zeebrugge is currently constructing a cruise terminal building in anticipation of the growing cruise tourism.
 This new iconic infrastructure will offer arriving tourists a sample of the main tourist attraction of our region.
 At the moment Zeebrugge is primarily a day call port.
 In the future Zeebrugge has the ambition to become a departure and arrival port in order to also stimulate pre-stays in Bruges and its surroundings.
 The construction of the ABC-tower also fits in with an urbanisation project to give the old harbour zone a face-lift.